oracle/terraform-provider-oci/docs/database/db_versions.md

 The following arguments are supported:

 * `compartment_id` - (Required) The compartment [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).
+* `db_system_id` - (Optional) The DB system OCID.
+If provided, filters the results to the set of database versions which are supported for the DB system.
 * `db_system_shape` - (Optional) If provided, filters the results to the set of database versions which are supported for the given shape.